 There is a lawned garden directly adjoining the rocky beach, and there is ample private car parking – the house is some distance from the road, down a private track.

 Facilities include satellite TV, DVD player and CD player/radio/iPod dock.
-There is also free Broadband internet access (BT wireless hub) for visitors who want to bring their own laptops.
+There is also free Broadband internet access (BT wireless hub).
 All bed linen is provided, & towels can also be provided for a small charge.
 There is a telephone, and calls to UK land lines are free.
-The first £50 of fuel costs (oil fired central heating, electricity & coal) is included in the price, with any excess being charged at cost.
+The first £100 of fuel costs (oil fired central heating, electricity & coal) is included in the price, with any excess being charged at cost.

 Sorry, no pets.